 ABOUT TONY HOWSE

-Tony is driven as an artist by his ability to see wood and stone in its raw form, and visualise the artwork within the piece.
-He derives great pleasure in enabling people to see the hidden beauty that lies there, particularly within native and exotic timbers.
+Tony is driven by his ability to see wood and stone in its raw form, and visualise the artwork within the piece.
+He derives great pleasure in enabling people to see the hidden beauty that lies within native and exotic timbers.

 RECIPIENT OF PRIDE OF NZ AWARDS 2014

-Combining his passion for Kauri, Native birds and conservation, Tony has dedicated himself to a conservation project - the Karangahake Native Bird Reserve.
+Combining his passion for Kauri, Native birds and conservation, for the past few years Tony has dedicated himself to a conservation project - the Karangahake Native Bird Reserve.
 Tony was a recipient of the 2014 Pride of NZ award for his work establishing this reserve, and encouraging young people to participate in replanting it with native trees.
-Tony's tireless pest eradication efforts have been very successful, creating a burgeoning increase in the reserve's Native bird numbers.
+Tony's tireless pest eradication efforts have been very successful, creating a burgeoning increase in the reserve's native bird numbers.